Hodgkin Lymphoma

 Hodgkin lymphoma can occur in both adults and children.
 Hodgkin lymphoma may also occur in patients who have acquired immunodeficiency syndrome (AIDS); these patients require special treatment.

-An estimated 8,570 people will be diagnosed with Hodgkin lymphoma and 910 people will die of the disease in 2024, according to the National Cancer Institute (NCI).
-The NCI estimates that more than 75 percent of all newly diagnosed patients with adult Hodgkin lymphoma can be cured with chemotherapy and/or radiation therapy.
-About 89 percent of patient survive at least five years from diagnosis.
+The National Cancer Institute (NCI) estimated that 8,720 people would be diagnosed with Hodgkin lymphoma and 1,150 people would die of the disease in the United States in 2025.
+The NCI estimates that about 90% of all newly diagnosed patients with adult Hodgkin lymphoma can be cured with combination chemotherapy and/or radiation therapy.
+About 89% of patients survive at least five years from diagnosis.

 Source: National Cancer Institute